 Cores: 6 | Threads: 12 | Base Clock: 3.6GHz | Boost Clock: 4.2GHz | Overclocking: Yes | TDP: 65W | Architecture: Zen 2

 Under the hood, the Ryzen 5 3600 is packing 6 Cores and 12 Threads with a base clock of 3.6 GHz and a boost clock of 4.2 GHz.
 While these clock speed numbers might not sound that impressive, you should keep in mind that the Zen 2 architecture holds a big IPC (Instructions Per Clock) advantage over comparative Intel and older Ryzen processors.
 The Ryzen 5 3600 is also packing 32MB of L3 Cache which aids in single-threaded workloads such as games.
+You can also try your hand at CTR Overclocking for Zen 2 if you’re interested.

 One of the strongest features of the Ryzen platform is its backward and forwards compatibility.
 If you previously own a Ryzen 5 1600 or Ryzen 5 2600 with a decent B450 or X470 motherboard, you can just drop in the Ryzen 5 3600 (or even the 5600X!) in the same motherboard for a massive upgrade without changing the motherboard.
 This makes the Ryzen 5 3600 an attractive upgrade option for users of older Ryzen CPUs.

 All in all, the Ryzen 5 3600 is an incredible value gaming CPU that will be right at home in a mid-range build that hopes to maximize the price-to-performance ratio.
+It is surely the best overall budget gaming CPU, even in 2021.

 2. Intel Core i5 10600K

-- Faster than the Ryzen 5 3600 in Gaming
+- Faster Than The Ryzen 5 3600 In Gaming

 - Decent Overclocker